Hypfer/Valetudo/docs/_pages/installation/roborock-ota.md

 ### Firmware Installation fails
 #### ... before the download bar appears:

- * Warnings about lack of IP or Token - Check [mirobo's usage](https://github.com/haim0n/python-mirobo#usage)
+ * Warnings about lack of IP or Token - Check [miio's usage](https://python-miio.readthedocs.io/en/latest/discovery.html)
  * Firewall active? - Disable your personal firewall.
  * Using a VM to flash the image? - Try to flash the image from your Host (just copy the firmware image)
  * Token wrong? - Did you initiate a WiFi reset on the robot?
 Then you have to refetch the token, see above.